FEUP-M-EEC011/gman-g00/README.md

 # gman-g00

-## Information Systems sample repositório
+## Information Systems sample repository
+This repository illustrates how to use github to manage your SINF project

 ## Content
 * [Wiki](https://github.com/FEUP-M-EEC011/gman-g00/wiki)